 The city of Seattle has recently become the epicenter of the minimum wage debate.
 In January 2016, the city raised its minimum wage to $13 per hour, as part of a policy that has increased it to $15 per hour.
 Proponents of the policy claimed, as minimum wage advocates always do, that it would raise wages for low wage workers, while opponents of the policy claimed, like minimum wage opponents always do, that it would cost jobs.

 Last month, researchers at the University of Washington published a paper evaluating the increase in Seattle’s minimum wage.
 The paper suggested that the increase of the minimum wage to $13 per hour had harmed low wage workers.
-Minimum wage advocates sharpened their hatches and went about trying to hack the paper to bits, while minimum wage opponents waved it about gleefully.
+Minimum wage advocates sharpened their hatchets and went about trying to hack the paper to bits, while minimum wage opponents waved it about gleefully.

 They can’t both be right.